nodejs/node/doc/guides/security-release-process.md

-# Security Release Process
+# Security release process

 The security release process covers the steps required to plan/implement a security release.
-This document is copied into the description of the Next Security Release, and used to track progress on the release.
+This document is copied into the description of the Next Security Release and used to track progress on the release.
 It contains ***TEXT LIKE THIS*** which will be replaced during the release process with the information described.